Where to start?

 - Theosophy and other spiritual teachings

-Having read these articles and wishing to continue an exploration of the philosophy, it is suggested you can continue reading “An Epitome of Theosophy” by William Q Judge, which – although only 30 pages long – is still widely regarded as one of the most instructive and accessible overviews of the Wisdom Tradition for those newly enquiring.
+Having read these articles you can continue your exploration by reading “An Epitome of Theosophy” by William Q Judge, which – although only 30 pages long – is still widely regarded as one of the most accessible overviews of the Wisdom Tradition for new enquirers.

 After the Epitome, two books are recommended, the Key to Theosophy and the Ocean of Theosophy.